Swizec/nightowls/manuscript/factors-of-flow.md

  * Not self-centered

-It could be argued that programmers are very selfless people - communities like StackOverflow, many conferences where speakers share knowledge for free, numerous blogs and free tutorials, not to mention the large open source community that's given us something as powerful as the Linux operating system and the techonology stack most of the internet runs on.
+It could be argued that programmers are very selfless people - the existence of communities like StackOverflow, large numbers of conferences where speakers share their knowledge for free, numerous blogs and free tutorials, not to mention the large open source community that's given us something as powerful as the Linux operating system and the stack most of the internet runs on.
 All of those are done holistically ... well, mostly.
 Everybody gains from having a good standing in the community.

  * Often performs activities for intrinsic reasons